1993 Nigerien parliamentary election

 Parliamentary elections were held in Niger on 14 February 1993.
 They were the first multi-party elections in the country since independence in 1960, and followed constitutional changes approved in a referendum the previous year.
-Although the ruling National Movement for the Development of Society won the most seats (29 of the 83), several opposition parties formed the Alliance of the Forces of Change following the elections, between them controlling 50 seats.
+Although the ruling National Movement for the Society of Development won the most seats (29 of the 83), several opposition parties formed the Alliance of the Forces of Change following the elections, between them controlling 50 seats.
 Voter turnout was just 32.7%.

 Electoral system

 Members of the National Assembly were elected by two methods; 75 were elected from eight multi-member districts based on the seven regions and Niamey using party-list proportional representation, with seats allocated using the Hare quota and largest remainder method.
 A further eight members representing national minorities were elected in single-member constituencies based on the regions using first-past-the-post voting.